Cpt-Dingus/blog-page/docs/Space weather tracking.md

 ## Initial IMF impact

 The Bz component of the IMF is directly what causes the Northern lights to happen.
-If a CME's material is pointed South at a higher strength, it interacts with Earth's magnetic field by ionizing certain molecules near the poles - this is what Northern lights are!
-If the Bz element is pointed North, it passes through without reacting.
+If a CME's material deflects the magnetic field **South**, it interacts with Earth's magnetic field by inducing currents which ionize certain molecules near the poles - this is what Northern lights are!
+If the Bz element deflects North, it passes through without reacting.

 When a CME impacts the IMF, it is divided into two distinct sections: